ashish-kamboj/Data-Science/README.md

   - [Netflix implementation of recommendation engine](https://medium.com/netflix-techblog/netflix-recommendations-beyond-the-5-stars-part-1-55838468f429)
 - Understanding ROC curve [(here)](https://stats.stackexchange.com/questions/105501/understanding-roc-curve)
 - Feature Engineering and it's importance [(here)](https://machinelearningmastery.com/discover-feature-engineering-how-to-engineer-features-and-how-to-get-good-at-it/)
+- Explanation of **linear** or **linearity** in Linear Regression
+  - The term **'linear'** in linear regression refers to the linearity in the coefficients, i.e. the target variable y is **linearly related to the model coefficients**.
+It does not require that y should be linearly related to the raw attributes or features.
+Feature functions could be linear or non-linear.

 ## Related Mathematics
 - [Mathplanet - Exponentials](https://www.mathplanet.com/education/algebra-1/exponents-and-exponential-functions/properties-of-exponents)